 My maternal grandmother was one of the godliest Christians I have known.
-I am confident that her prayers had a lot to do with my salvation after I had gone so far out into the world.
-She only lived a couple of years after I was saved, but I got to spend some time with her before she passed on to Glory.
-I had SO many moral scars and struggles because of all of the foolishness of my former life.
+I am confident that her prayers had a lot to do with my salvation.
+She lived only a couple of years after I was saved, but I got to spend some time with her before she passed on to Glory.
+I had so many moral scars and struggles because of all of the foolishness of my former life.
 Several months after I was saved I asked her, “Granny, do you still have any struggles with sin?”
 I was hoping that she would tell me that those struggles had ended decades before and that it had been only smooth sailing after that, but she replied, “Oh, yes, Dave, there are still many struggles.”
 She was 79 or 80 years old and had walked with Christ for more than 60 years, but there were still struggles.
-The only time the child of God escapes the struggle with sin is when he leaves this veil of tears.
+The only time the child of God escapes the struggle with sin is when he leaves this vale of tears.

-I would recommend that you memorize some Bible promises about salvation, and use them to defeat the devil's lies.
+I would recommend that you memorize some Bible promises about salvation and use them to defeat the devil's lies.
 He sends fiery darts of unbelief, and the victory over them (the only victory over them) is the shield of faith (Eph.
 6:16).
 Faith comes from only one source, and that is the Word of God (Rom.
 10:17).
 You can’t work faith up by trying to believe.
 You can only have faith by resting in God’s Word.
-Two promises that have helped me in times of doubt are John 3:16 and Matt.
-11:28.
-Think about Matthew 11:28.
+Two promises that have helped me in times of doubt are John 3:16 and Matthew 11:28.

 “Come unto me, all ye that labour and are heavy laden, and I will give you rest.”

 What a wonderful and simple promise.
 The only thing that is required of me is that I labour and am heavy laden.
 If that fits you, all you have to do is take Christ at His word.
 The rest of salvation is a gift.
-Then verses 29-30 speak of the rest of service.
+Then Matthew 11:29-30 speaks of the rest of service.

 “Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light.”

-That is the Christian life.
-That is discipleship, following after Christ, serving Him.
+That is the true Christian life.
+It is walking with Christ, following after Christ, serving Christ.
 After receiving Christ’s gift, I have something I must do.
-I must take His yoke and learn of Him.
+I must take His yoke upon me and learn of Him.
 I walk with Him and serve Him.
 But even that is not done in my own strength but in His and He wants me to find rest in His service.
 If the yoke of Christian service is not easy and light, we are doing something wrong.